jamieweb/travis-ci_csp-tester/README.md

 ## How do I set it up?

-Put the files from this repository into your the root of your GitHub repository.
+Put the files from this repository into the root of your GitHub repository.
 If you wish to keep them separate, you can put them in a directory such as `.travis-ci`, however you'll have to update references to them in `.travis.yml`, `build.sh` and `crawl.js`.

 Theoretically this *should* work out-of-the-box for simple PHP websites, however you will most likely have to perform some tweaking in order to get it running.